 Chicken Musakhan, a beloved Palestinian recipe, is one of those meals that can bring your entire family together.
 It’s simple, packed with flavor, and pairs perfectly with a bowl of yogurt.
 Get ready to savor every bite, and don’t be surprised if you find yourself licking your fingers clean.

-This traditional Palestinian dish Musakhan Sumac Chicken and caramelized onion flatbread on of my favorite to cook when I have a family gathering.
+This traditional Palestinian dish, Musakhan Sumac Chicken and caramelized onion flatbread, is one of my favorites to cook when I have a family gathering.
 Everyone loves this traditional regional recipe, and it’s not hard to see why.
 Each bite of Musakhan is tender and flavorful!
 Although simple to prepare, the dish is unforgettable due to its powerful combination of rich onions, sumac, and olive oil.
 The result is an incredible meal that packs a lot of punch, contrast, and complexity.

 As many of my readers know, I grew up in Jordan.
 Although Musakhan is a Palestinian dish, our region quickly fell in love with this recipe and made it our own!
 Because of this, Chicken Musakhan is a recipe that is very dear to my heart, as it reminds me of my mom and aunties, who took great pride in making it for our family.
 My recipe is a tribute to them and follows their preparation method so you can enjoy the pure essence of this traditional, authentic Palestinian meal.
 I even make the taboon bread from scratch and am delighted to share the recipe with you so you can learn how to make it at home.
 Hungry yet?
 Let’s dive into what makes Musakhan so delectable!